finos/legend-community-delta/README.md

 # legend-delta

-In addition to the JDBC connectivity enabled to Delta Lake from the [legend-engine](https://github.com/finos/legend-engine/tree/master/docs/databricks) itself, this project helps organizations define data models that can be converted into efficient data pipelines, ensuring data being queried is of high quality and availability.
+In addition to the JDBC connectivity enabled to Databricks from the [legend-engine](https://github.com/finos/legend-engine/tree/master/docs/databricks) itself, this project helps organizations define data models that can be converted into efficient data pipelines, ensuring data being queried is of high quality and availability.
 Raw data can be ingested as stream or batch and processed in line with the business semantics defined from the Legend interface.
-Domain specific language defined in Legend Studio can be interpreted as a series of Spark SQL operations, helping analysts create Delta table that not only guarantees schema definition but also complies with expectations, derivations and constraints defined by business analysts.
+Domain specific language defined in Legend Studio can be interpreted as a series of Spark SQL operations, helping analysts create [Delta Lake](https://delta.io/) tables that not only guarantees schema definition but also complies with expectations, derivations and constraints defined by business analysts.

 <img src="images/legend-delta-workflow.png" width="500">